 How to Apply

 Filming, photography, and sound recording permits are considered in the order they are received.
-All applications must be completed in detail and returned with the permit application and non-refundable application fee.
+All applications must be completed in detail and returned with the non-refundable application fee.
 A minimum of 2 to 4 weeks (depending on project type and volume of requests) is required to process an application and issue a permit.

 The application fee includes three hours of administrative time; including phone calls, correspondence, application review, and project consultation, scheduling park staff, permit issuance, follow-up and billing.
-Additional administrative time will be billed at a rate of $65/hour.
+Additional administrative time will be billed at a rate of $75/hour.

 Interviews and Filming with Employees